cabal-club/cabal-mobile/CONTRIBUTING.md

 # Contributing

-hypercore-rn is a mobile app written in react-native that currently runs on Android.
+This is a mobile app written in react-native that currently runs on Android.
 For most development you will need the Android SDK installed on your computer, but it is possible to contribute to UI Component development using the storybook server.